 Signing up for credit cards through partner links earns us a commission.
 Here’s our full Advertising Policy.

-Depending on how you use your points, you could get HUNDREDS of dollars in free Marriott hotel stays in the US, Europe or many other popular destinations, including luxury resorts or family-friendly hotels.
+The Boundless has a big fat welcome bonus too.
+Depending on how you use your points, you could get hundreds of dollars in free Marriott hotel stays in the U.S., Europe or many other popular destinations, including luxury resorts and family-friendly hotels.

 The Marriott Bonvoy Boundless Credit Card comes with 75,000 Marriott points after spending $3,000 on purchases in the first three months from account opening.
 There’s a $95 annual fee, not waived for the first year.